Cardinals vs. Angels Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 33 hits with 10 doubles, four home runs, 17 walks and 14 RBI.
-He's also stolen three bases.
+- Goldschmidt has put up 34 hits with 11 doubles, four home runs and 17 walks.
+He has driven in 14 runs with three stolen bases.

-- Goldschmidt hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .381 with three doubles, two home runs, two walks and three RBI.
+- Goldschmidt has hit safely in four games in a row.
+During his last five outings he is hitting .250 with three doubles, two walks and an RBI.

 Goldschmidt Recent Games